roartiz/torryChek/README.md

 Automated check-in process for sites that have an inactivity threshold.
-This is run at predefined intervals (2x a day) via Windows Task Scheduler.
+This is run at predefined intervals (twice daily) via Windows Task Scheduler.

-siteList.txt and toriyChek need to be located in the same directory for successful execution
+To ensure success, siteList.txt and toriyChek need to be located in the same directory.